SSWConsulting/SSW.Rules.Content/rules/do-you-return-detailed-error-messages/rule.md

 - `instance` provides a URI reference that identifies the specific occurrence of the problem.
 - `allowedCharacters` is an example property specificly added to the problem.

-Using the above structured message, APIs can now reliably communicate with clients to provide a better error handling.
+Using the above structured message format, APIs can now reliably communicate problems to clients to enable better error handling.

 ### Use .NET Exception Handler

-ASP.NET Core has built in support for the problem details specification since .NET 7.
+ASP.NET Core has built-in support for the problem details specification since .NET 7.

 ### Option 1 - Use built-in ProblemDetails service